-The Book of Henry, directed by Colin Trevorrow, opens in theaters June 16, 2017.
+The Book of Henry, directed by Colin Trevorrow, opened in theaters June 16, 2017; available for home viewing October 3, 2017.
 It runs 105 minutes and stars Naomi Watts, Jaeden Leiberher, Jacob Tremblay, Sarah Silverman, Lee Pace, Maddie Ziegler and Dean Norris.
 Watch the trailer for The Book of Henry here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.

 Publication date: June 15, 2017